LukasB97/ORCA/README.md

 Measurements are level-normalized against the shared 100-10000 Hz range by default.
 This avoids letting bass roll-off, room modes, or high-frequency directivity dominate the level reference.
 All supplied measurements must use the same logarithmic frequency grid.
-ORCA keeps that native measurement resolution throughout the calculation instead of resampling it to a fixed grid.
+ORCA evaluates the equalizer at every point of that native measurement grid while optimizing only the GraphicEQ control points that will actually be exported.

+With `verbose=True` (or the CLI's `--verbose` flag), ORCA reports the level-aligned mean absolute deviation from the target and its 95th percentile for both the original and estimated equalized response.
+Level alignment excludes the overall playback-volume change introduced by anchoring the maximum EQ gain at 0 dB while retaining every frequency-dependent error.

 More examples on the usage, are in the examples.py